Body found near burned Gulf oil platform

 The blaze was touched off on Friday when workers were welding a pipe on a deck of the platform in shallow waters.
 Twenty-two people were on board the rig when the fire broke out and unleashed a black plume of smoke.
 Eleven workers were evacuated and nine others were taken by helicopter to hospitals.

-The platform sits in 56 feet of water 17 miles south of Grand Isle, Louisiana, and production had been shut down since mid-August, Black Elk said.
+The platform sits in 56 feet (17 meters) of water 17 miles (27 km) south of Grand Isle, Louisiana, and production had been shut down since mid-August, Black Elk said.

 The Bureau of Safety and Environmental Enforcement, which enforces offshore drilling regulations, is investigating.